Welcome to the Year 9 guide to Key Stage 4 Specialisms

 Careers Programme

 At Alderman White School, we have created a continuous careers programme for students from Year 7 through to Year 11.
 We believe in each school year there are key ideas to be discovered and important decisions to be made in terms of a student’s pathway to their post-16 education and future.
-Each year group will also experience meaningful encounters with local employers, colleges, universities and other providers of post-16 education.
 Our students have their own Unifrog Profile where they can complete activities and keep track of their careers guidance (more information below).
-Our careers programme is regularly assessed and its impact evaluated by our careers leader.
-Methods such as student voice, event/activity feedback forms and the Compass+ Audit are used to support this evaluation.
-We are lucky to be supported by the D2N2 Careers Hub and also a local enterprise adviser.
-Our Alderman White careers guidance will next be reviewed in February 2024.
-Here is a breakdown by year group:

 Year Group